Pomeranian Dog Breed Information

 The Question of Pomeranian Trimming

-When done the right way, trimming can provide a stylish look and outline.
+When done correctly, trimming can provide a stylish look and outline.
 However, you should never be able to compare a Pom to a clipped hedge or a trimmed bichon or poodle.

 Pomeranian Size

-The Pomeranian ideally weighs 4 to 5 pounds (1.8 to 2.5 kg) but may weigh 3 to 7 pounds.
+The Pomeranian typically weighs 4 to 5.5 pounds (1.8 to 2.5 kg), but may weigh between 3 and 7 pounds.
 In contrast to most dog breeds, the female Pomeranian is preferred to be larger than the male.

-Females have an essential role to play in the future of the Pomeranian breed.
-They must be sound, have substance and be absolutely suitable for breeding.
+Females play a crucial role in the future of the Pomeranian breed.
+They must be sound, have substance, and be absolutely suitable for breeding.
 Pomeranians experience their share of whelping difficulties.
-Breeding with larger females is encouraged in the hope of decreasing whelping complications.
+Breeding with larger females is encouraged to reduce whelping complications.

-Oversize and undersize are serious flaws.
-If the dog is oversize, he can lose the dainty look and type common to the breed.
-He may also have a kind of coarseness.
+Oversized and undersized are serious flaws.
+If the dog is oversized, he can lose the dainty look and type common to the breed.
+He may also exhibit a certain coarseness.

-If he’s undersize, he may start losing some of his coat, body and soundness.
+If he’s undersized, he may start losing some of his coat, body, and soundness.
 He may look weedy and lacking in substance.

 Pomeranian Movement

 Each rear leg will move at the same time as the front leg on the opposite side.
-To keep balanced, his legs will slightly converge inwards to a centre line under his body.
+To maintain balance, his legs will slightly converge inward toward a center line under his body.
 As he moves, none of his legs are thrown out or in.
-His topline stays level and he maintains his outline and balance.
+His topline stays level, and he maintains his outline and balance.

 Pomeranian Colours and Patterns